UZGA LMS-901 Baikal

 The UZGA LMS-901 Baikal is a utility aircraft produced by UZGA (Ural Works of Civil Aviation).

 The Russian Ministry of Industry and Trade selected UZGA in October 2019 to develop a replacement for the widespread Antonov An-2.

 The prototype made its maiden flight on 30 January 2022.

 The aluminum, single-turboprop airplane is powered by a GE H80 or a Klimov VK-800.

-It is planned to carry a 2 t payload or 9-12 passengers over 1,500 km at 300 km/h from short unpaved airstrips.
+It is planned to carry a 2 t payload or 9–12 passengers over 1,500 km at 300 km/h from short unpaved airstrips.

 Development

 In October 2019, UZGA (Ural Works of Civil Aviation) subsidiary Baikal Engineering won a tender to develop a light multi-purpose aircraft for the Russian Ministry of Industry and Trade.

 The first prototype was planned for the end of 2020, to begin testing in mid-2021; certification was planned for 2022 and mass production to start in 2023, while demand was expected for 230 planes.

 The LMS-901 is designed to replace the Antonov An-2 after the SibNIA TVS-2DTS was indefinitely delayed.

 Wind tunnel testing was completed in late November 2020, as Russian regional airlines were interested in 200 aircraft.

 By April 2021, an LMS-901 prototype airframe was completed.

 On 30 January 2022, the prototype made its first flight from Yekaterinburg Aramil Airport, up to 500 m and lasting 25 minutes.

 Serial production at Komsomolsk-on-Amur of 30 to 50 units per year was then planned for 2024.

-By August 2022, it had been ordered by siberian operators KrasAir and Aeroservis, with seven too be delivered to the later between 2025 and 2028, powered by a Klimov VK-800SM turboprop.
+By August 2022, it had been ordered by siberian operators KrasAir and Aeroservis, with seven to be delivered to the latter between 2025 and 2028, powered by a Klimov VK-800SM turboprop.

 In January 2023, Russian Aerokhimflot, an association of forestry and agricultural aviation operators set up in 2019, agreed to acquire 120 LMS-901s between 2026 and 2030.

+In September of 2024, Vladimir Putin ordered the LMS-901 into serial production, although its intended Klimov VK-800SM engine is not expected to be certified until 2025, with deliveries of the engine not expected until 2026.

+According to Russian Deputy Prime Minister Yury Trutnyev, the development of the nine-seat LMS-901 commuter turboprop has stalled as of May 2025.

 Design

 The aluminum-made, high-wing monoplane is to be powered by the General Electric H80-200 and seat 9 passengers.
 Smaller and almost two times lighter than the An-2, it should cost less than 120 million rubles ($1.6 million).
 The project cost is estimated at 4.5 billion rubles ($ M) and the operating costs (excluding ownership) at 30,000 rubles ($) per flying hour.

 It should reach 300 km/h from a 95 km/h landing speed and cover 3,000 km.

 Optional electric motors could offer redundancy.

 It should fly a 800 nmi (1,500 km) range with a 2 t payload from short unpaved airstrips.